continuousdemo/wordpress-eb-demo/README.md

 * The Configuration used in this tutorial is an example and should not be used for production use as is.
 * The Configuration used in this tutorial is a base and should be completed to suit your needs.
+* This Tutorials used AWS Resources which has cost, please delete your Elastic BeanStalk and RDS database when you have finished to avoid cost.

 If you like to know more about production configuration or have questions about this tutorial, do not hesitate to contact us using the chat button!